Banner Health

 • Flu testing (testing for influenza): In some instances, your provider may request a test to figure out which type of flu virus you have.

-Who should get tested for the flu?
+When should you get tested for the flu?

-How accurate is the flu test?
+How accurate are flu tests?

 What should I do if I test positive for the flu?